Nmyhi/burnandbeyond-webshop/README.md

 Github - To save and store the files for the website.

 Bootstrap v4.6.2 - The framework for the website.
 Code for the navigation bar, carousel, cards and form were used and modified.
-Additional CSS styling was also implemented in style.css.
+Additional CSS styling was also implemented in base.css.

 Google Fonts - To import the fonts used on the website.